RondellAllard/interactive-rating-component-main/README.md

 # Features📝

-Displays a row of 5 stars
+Displays a row1 to 5 rating.
-Allows the user to click on a star to set the rating The selected rating is highlighted and the unselected stars are grayed out The component is fully customizable through CSS
+Allows the user to click on a rating.
+The selected rating is highlighted.
+The component is fully customizable through CSS
 Please note that this is a simple component, it does not provide any additional functionality or features such as server-side handling of the rating or different styles.
 It is just a demonstration of how to build a simple rating component and it is intended for educational purposes only.